COVID-19 Procedures and Guidelines

 - clear barriers have been installed between anyone who will be less than six feet apart, as well as between the parties, the witness, and the commissioners

-- Everyone attending in the hearing room must follow the Safety Guidelines attached to these guidelines as Appendix A. The Commission Hearing Office will provide these guidelines in advance of the hearing, to the parties to the proceeding, as well as to any member of the public who seeks to attend it.
+- Everyone attending in the hearing room must follow the Safety Guidelines attached to these guidelines as Appendix A.

 For pictures of the reconfigured hearing room, please see Appendix B